 Require physicians to designate a security official who is responsible for the development and implementation of the policies and procedures required to comply with the Security Rule.

 Require physicians to ensure the confidentiality, integrity, and availability of all electronic protected health information that the physician creates, receives, maintains, or transmits.

+Require covered entities to create a Notice of Privacy Practices – a HIPAA mandated notice that informs patients about protected health information and their rights, and explains some of the limits on an entity’s ability to use and disclose this information.

+Require covered entities to inform patients about the right to request that their PHI not be disclosed to a health carrier, so long as the patient has paid for the services out of pocket.
+Covered entities and business associates are required to abide by these requests when properly made.

 What constitutes health information, and protected health information, under HIPAA?